Tahazouggari/Parachute/README.md

 ### Exporting and Saving
 1. Users can export the parachute visualization as a PNG image.
-2. Users can save the message, parachute parameters, and mode settings to a `.ep` file.
+2. Users can save the message, parachute parameters, mode settings, and background image path to a `.ep` file.
-3. Saved files can be loaded to restore the message, visualization, and mode settings.
+3. Saved files can be loaded to restore the message, visualization, mode settings, and background image.

 ---